lrmantovani10/Stable-Diffusion.mojo/README.md

 mojo package helpers -o "helpers.mojopkg"
 ````

-* Then, modify vae.mojo and diffusion.mojo so that the structs defined in these files have the same architecture as the model whose weigths you are loading in.
+* Then, modify vae.mojo and diffusion.mojo so that the structs defined in these files have the same architecture as the model whose weights you are loading in.
 Since there are various versions of Stable Diffusion (XL, mini, etc.) in this code I have provided a very small, basic implementation of the VAE and Diffusion components.

 * Next, load your weights into the model.
 To do so, check out the "Tokenizer" struct in helpers/utils.mojo.
 The __init__ function in this struct shows how to load weights from a .bin file into a struct, so the same process can be applied to any other structs (CLIP, Encoder, Diffusion, etc) for which you would like to load weights.
 Just copy and paste that code and modify as needed.
 This file input / output logic was retrieved from the amazing Llama2.mojo project, linked in the "thanks" section.